opespe/documentation/processes/community/onboarding/README.md

 Create an account name (following the rules below) that you want to represent your Community Node account on the OPES blockchain.
 This name cannot be changed later, and will be displayable to other users, so choose wisely.

 ### Account Naming Rules
-- The account name must be exactly twelve (12) characters
+- The account name must be between one (1) and twelve (12) characters
-- The account name may use any lowercase letter from a-z, the numbers 1-5, and period (".").
+- The account name may use any lowercase letter from a-z, the numbers 1-5, and period (".")
-- The account name must start with a letter.
+- The account name must not end with a period (".")
 - **Note**: In additon to requesting an invalid format name, using any profanity or offensive language in the name will result in the request being rejected

 ## Info Service Creation (OPTIONAL)